Squibs/freeCodeCampOLD/Front End Development Certification/advanced-algorithm-scripting/README.md

 For this challenge I wanted to work with an object, because there have not been too many challenges where they were used; and every challenge has been using arrays and their methods.

-The passed cash register <em>inventory</em> or the amount of demonimations the cash register has, was in a two dimensional array.
+The passed cash register <em>inventory</em> or the amount of denominations the cash register has, was in a two dimensional array.
 Converting this array to values in my `cashRegister` object is where I learned about some <em>experimental features</em> dealing with objects in JavaScript.
 I learned about `Object.entries()` and `Object.values()`.
 These two methods allow for iterating through objects without having to use a for loop such as `for (var key in obj)` or `for (const key of Object.keys(obj))`.
 Instead you would be able to do:
 ```JavaScript
 Object.entries(obj).forEach(([key, value]) => {
   console.log('do things other than a console log')